timquinlan/nginxplus_dynamic_rewrites/README.md

 **Port 81:** prior to any content handling it uses NJS to evaluate the keyvalue store, if there is a rewrite present for the current URI it will check the timebounds keyvalue store and evaluate if the rewrite has has expired or not.

 The njs for this example is called on every request.
-The dyn_rewrite function checks the rewrites keyval zone, if there is no rewrite for the current uri it sets $testval to 0, causing nginx to bypass the if statemnets and continue on its normal flow of content handling.
+The dyn_rewrite function checks the rewrites keyval zone, if there is no rewrite for the current uri it sets $evaluate_rewrite to 0, causing nginx to bypass the if statemnets and continue on its normal flow of content handling.
 If there is a rewrite for the current uri it checks the timebounds keyval zone and determines if the rewrite is not expired.
-If the rewrite is timebound is in the past, it sets $testval to 1 which will execute a rewrite to the defined uri.
-If it is invalid it sets $testval to 2 which will execute a rewrite to the /expired location.
+If the rewrite is timebound is in the past, it sets $evaluate_rewrite to 1 which will execute a rewrite to the defined uri.
+If it is invalid it sets $evaluate_rewrite to 2 which will execute a rewrite to the /expired location.

     function dyn_rewrite(r) {